gambitproject/gambit/doc/pygambit.user.rst

    len(eqa)

 The result of the calculation is a list of :py:class:`~pygambit.gambit.MixedBehaviorProfile`.
-Such a profile specifies action probabilities for each information set.
+A mixed behavior profile specifies, for each information set, the probability distribution over actions at that information set.
-The profile represents these hierarchically, with information sets grouped by player.
-We can just focus on the strategy of one player by indexing the profile by that player,
+Indexing a :py:class:`.MixedBehaviorProfile` by a player gives the probability distributions over each of that player's information sets:

 .. ipython:: python

    eqa[0]["Alice"]

-In this case, at Alice's first information set, where she has the King, she always raises.
+In this case, at Alice's first information set, the one at which she has the King, she always raises.
 At her second information set, where she has the Queen, she sometimes bluffs, raising with probability one-third.
 Looking at Bob's strategy,